Skip to content

 Create root.blade.php

-Hybridly needs a root.blade.php file that will be loaded on the first page render.
+Hybridly needs a root.blade.php file that will be loaded on the initial page load.
 The name and path are configurable, but it's a good default.

 Proceed to delete resources/views, and create resources/application/root.blade.php.
 It needs to contain the @hybridly directive and to load assets.